kkeri/metarepo/src/xp01/README.md

 - A conclusion is true if both (all) of its premises are true and there is a rule of inference that produces the conclusion from the premises.

-It is important to distinguish the meta level (the proof process) from the object level (the language of propositions), and I'm aware of the risk of the mentioned simplification.
+I know it is important to distinguish the meta theory (the proof process) from the object theory (the language of propositions), and I'm aware of the risk of this simplification.
-Another simplification is using the constant `True` to indicate a successful proof and `False` to indicate failure.
+Another simplification is using the constant `True` to represent a successful proof and `False` to represent failure.

-One of the goals of this experiment is help to find the minimal "distance" to keep between the object level and the meta level to save the system from collapsing into triviality.
-Propositional logic is possibly more tolerant in this respect than more expressive calculi.
+One of my goals is to find the minimal "distance" to keep between the object theory and the meta theory without collapsing the deduction system.
+I speculate that propositional logic is more tolerant in this respect than more complex calculi.

-In order to realize the correspondence of proofs and normalization, we have to change the notion of proof a bit.
-Traditionally a proof process answers a closed-ended question (yes-no question).
+In order to realize the correspondence of proofs and normalization, we have to shift the notion of proof a bit.
+Traditionally a proof answers a closed-ended question (yes or no).
 A successful derivation means that the target proposition is true in the examined formal system.
 This experiment applies a reductionist approach to proofs, where